Guest article by Christopher Estrada

 WARNING!
 Spoilers ahead for Avengers: Infinity War, Ant-Man and The Wasp, and the trailer for Avengers: End Game.

 Cut to the Avengers’ base in Upstate New York.
-Cap’, Black Widow, Banner, and Thor are all shown in mourning.
-Which is normal and to be expected.
+Cap, Black Widow, Banner, and Thor are all shown in mourning: which is normal and to be expected.
 They even show us a kinder, sadder side of Nebula, who lost Gamora, her adopted sister.
-Strange, considering she has tried to kill her several times.
+Strange, considering she tried to kill her several times in both Volumes of Guardians of the Galaxy.

-Bruce being torn over Peter makes a bit of sense.
-He did get to see Pete in action before he was dragged into space with Tony, though Banner didn’t see Pete go into space.
+Bruce being torn over Spider-Man’s Peter Parker makes a bit of sense.
+He did get to see Pete in action before he was dragged into space with Tony in Infinity War, though Banner didn’t see Pete go into space.
 It’s a loose bond, but a bond nonetheless.
 Tony trusted the kid.
-Bruce trusts Tony, and by extension, Pete.
+Bruce trusts Tony, and by extension, Peter.

 Wait… What?
 Wasn’t he lost to the Quantum Realm when Thanos snapped and killed the Pyms and Hope?